-King offers a few tips for improving the odds your children will enjoy the stuff you packed for them:
+Wohlford offers a few tips for improving the odds your children will enjoy the food you pack for them:

 - Include healthy dips.
 Things like carrot sticks and peppers will go down easier with a tasty dip.
-King’s top choice: Hummus.
+Wohlford's top choice is hummus.
 “It’s something a lot of kids like and it’s a healthy source of plant-based protein, which will help them feel full,” she says.
 Peanut butter or other nut butters make a nice addition to lunch.
 So does Greek yogurt, but choose one with a low sugar content.

 - Let your kids pick what they want.
 Invite your kids to shop with you and choose the fruits, vegetables, nuts and other healthy items they want.
 You’ll improve the chances they eat those things when you’re not around.